- Military Basics

 - Check out the Spouse Ambassador Network, a group of MSEP organizations that promotes military spouses in communities where they live.

-- Connect with a mentor through mentoring organizations, like the Military Spouse eMentor Program, to find an experienced professional who can offer you guidance and help establish connections.
+- Connect with a mentor through mentoring organizations to find an experienced professional who can offer you guidance and help establish connections.

 Explore portable career and temporary work

 Portable careers can be ideal for the military spouse life.
 Explore different portable career paths, learn about opportunities to take your job with you, read tips on telecommuting, and use the MSEP Job Search to find telework positions.
 Develop transferrable skills that make any job portable.